vheidari/FullStack/README.md

 # FullStack
-There are a lot of code examples about implementing things as a Full Stack web developer.
+There is a lot of code examples about implementing things as a Full Stack web developer.